pkassalen/paigekassalen/final_project_PaigeKassalen.md

    Interview 1:

      Q1: What is your first high-level takeaway from the story board?
+	The subsection of people that can be entrepreneurs and get patents is smaller than I thought.
+I was surprised most of the VC spending went to 3 states and that only ¼ of small business owners are women.

+     Q2: How long does it take you to understand the story?
+	I understood the flow, but I’m not sure if I understand the graphs.

+     Q3: What parts are confusing?
+	There are just some typos and some poorly worded sentences.
+Diverse people can solve diverse issues.
+Add another sentence related to small businesses not solving the right problems.
+Non-diverse groups solve non-diverse problems.

+	Not consistent wording also.

+     Q4: What would you like to see more of?
+Less of?
+	More: I like the diversity thing and the focus on diverse groups and diverse issues.
+I think you should focus on having people understand how to not fail when having a small business.

+	I like the map but make sure the key is readable.
+If you have good graphs that showcase the data, I think it would be interesting.

+	Less: The story is not that big, so I think everything is fine.

+     Q5: What do you think is missing?
+	Explain what the recommendations are.
+I think you need to get to the root cause of what the problem is for why diverse small businesses fail.
+I think you should focus on lack of diversity leading to lack of ability to solve diverse problems, so how do we fix this?

+	Focus on how to help people not fail at starting a business.

+     Q6: Is this story interesting?
+Why or why not?
+	I think it is interesting because I do think a lot of people want to be their own boss so if someone sees this and wants to start their own business they will have some takeaways from this.

+     Q7: After reviewing this, what does the story make you want to do?
+	I want to expand my view of the next business I want to start to make sure I’m asking the next question and solving an actual problem.
+It makes me want to do more research about what I can do to get more opportunities as a women leader of a small businesses.

+   Interview 2:

+      Q1: What is your first high-level takeaway from the story board?
             People want to be their own boss